oehf/ipf-docs/_pages/migration/migration-5.0.md

 [here]({{ site.baseurl }}{% link _pages/audit.md %}) and
 [here]({{ site.baseurl }}{% link _pages/boot/boot-atna.md %}) for details.

+## Changes in FHIR Request Consumer

+`org.openehealth.ipf.commons.ihe.fhir.RequestConsumer`'s handleXXX methods have an additional Map parameter to be able to set response HTTP headers.
+WHen in doubt, pass in a `new HasMap()`.

 ## HL7v3 models

 HL7v3 models have been upgraded to the Jakarta XML Bind namespace and moved to the